pupak250194/Physical-Methods-of-Biology---Enzyme-Reactions/README.md

-# Stochastic chemical kinetics

-This README file has been written by Ale Lo Cuoco and it is about the subfolder named stochastic-chemical-kinetics-main.
-The README part related to the Diff-Eqs subfolder and the GUI's still needs to be written by me.
-Have fun and keep updated as we continue to modify our project <3

-Stochastic chemical kinetics using Gillespie algorithm (also stochastic simulation algorithm or SSA) and chemical master equation (CME), with application to enzyme kinetics.

 Bibliography:
 - D. T. Gillespie, *Exact Stochastic Simulation of Coupled Chemical Reactions*, The Journal of Physical Chemistry, Vol. 81, No. 25, 1977.
 - L. A. Segel, M. Slemrod, *The quasi-steady-state assumption: a case study in perturbation*, SIAM Rev. 1989; 31(3):446-477.